Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Introduction

 Solving the Lindblad equation for many-body systems is extremely challenging.
 Exact numerical solutions based on the diagonalization of the Lindbladian superoperator, or direct time evolution, are limited to very small systems, and only slightly larger systems can be addressed with quantum trajectories~\cite{DaleyAdvPhys2014}.
-For one dimensional systems an efficient representation of the problem in the language of matrix product operator is possible~\cite{VerstraeteEtAlPRL04,ZwolakVidalPRL04} and has been successfully used in the recent past~\cite{KildaEtAlPRL19}, however its extension to higher dimensional systems poses problems, although some recent results have been obtained~\cite{KshetrimayumNatComm17,LandaEtAlPRL20}.
-As a result a number of theoretical approaches have been developed in recent years to tackle driven-dissipative lattice systems~\cite{FinazziEtAlPRL15,WeimerPRL15,JinEtAlPRX16,SiebererRepProgPhys2016,Biondi_2017,VicentiniEtAPRA18,WeimerEtAlArxiv19, VicentiniEtAlPRL19,YoshiokaHamazakiPRB19,NagySavonaPRL19,HartmannCarleoPRL19,LandaEtAlPRL20}.
+For one dimensional systems an efficient representation of the problem in the language of matrix product operator is possible~\cite{VerstraeteEtAlPRL04,ZwolakVidalPRL04} and has been successfully used in the recent past~\cite{KildaEtAlPRL19}, however its extension to higher dimensional systems poses problems, although some recent results have been obtained~\cite{KshetrimayumNatComm17,LandaEtAlPRL20,kilda2021stability}.
+As a result, a number of theoretical approaches have been developed in recent years to tackle driven-dissipative lattice systems~\cite{FinazziEtAlPRL15,WeimerPRL15,JinEtAlPRX16,SiebererRepProgPhys2016,Biondi_2017,VicentiniEtAPRA18,WeimerEtAlArxiv19, VicentiniEtAlPRL19,YoshiokaHamazakiPRB19,NagySavonaPRL19,HartmannCarleoPRL19,LandaEtAlPRL20}.
 Driven-dissipative correlated bosons, such as those described by Bose-Hubbard and related models, are particularly challenging to tackle numerically due to the unbounded Hilbert space.
-Most theoretical approaches are limited to quantum spin models, or to solely describe static correlations encoded in the stationary state density matrix.
-In contrast many experimental platforms operate beyond the two-level approximation and are naturally sensitive to finite frequency probes related to dynamical correlations functions.

-These experimental achievements and theoretical challenges motivate this work, whose main results are the following ones:

-(I) We formulate a novel approach to open Markovian bosonic quantum many-body systems, by extending the dynamical mean field theory (DMFT) of correlated electrons~\cite{Review_DMFT_96} and bosons~\cite{ByczukVollhardtPRB08,AndersEtAlPRL10} to the realm of open Markovian quantum systems.
-DMFT is a powerful non-perturbative technique based on the large lattice connectivity limit~\cite{Metzner1989,Georges_Kotliar_PRB92} which has been successfully applied to a variety of nonequilibrium fermionic problems~\cite{aokiWernerRMP2014}, including non-linear transport within an an auxiliary Lindblad master equation~\cite{ArrigoniEtAlPRL13} and to study unitary dynamics of correlated bosons~\cite{strandWernerPRX2015}.
-Our Open-DMFT maps the original Lindblad master equation onto a quantum impurity problem, describing a single lattice site, which in our case features an interacting bosonic mode in presence of Markovian drive and dissipation, embedded in a self-consistent non-Markovian environment.
-Solving such a quantum impurity model, although simpler than the full lattice, remains highly non trivial.

-(II) We introduce a new diagrammatic approach to solve the quantum impurity model which fully captures the underlying Markovian dynamics and accounts for the non-Markovian bath through the resummation of an infinite class of diagrams in the impurity-bath coupling known as non-crossing approximation (NCA).